CorentinGS/Chess-Tkinter/README.md

 However, I might rewrite it in the future in another lang as a learning purpose.

 Otherwise, if you want to contribute feel free to open a pull request.

+## Thanks

+- [TriForMine](https://github.com/TriForMine/py-chess-tk/) for the images and the project idea